When was the last time you painted the outside of your house?

 Stick to light coloured fixtures with this colour.
-White works particularly well, while a light grey roof adds a more mature feel.
+White works exceptionally well, while a light grey roof is more mature.

 3. Sage Green

 Opt for a more muted, neutral tone with sage green.
-This is a slightly darker option that other paint colours, making it ideal if you want a low-maintenance choice.
 You won’t have to wash your walls often with this choice!
+Sage Green is a slightly darker option than other paint colours, making it ideal if you want a low-maintenance alternative.

-Whilst being a little darker, sage green is far from dull and dim.
-It’s a natural tone that’s calming and contemporary.
-Opt for one with lighter undertones for a brighter look, or one that’s a little more grey for a contemporary choice.
+Whilst darker, sage green is far from dull and dim.
+It’s a natural tone and perfect for exterior colour schemes where you want a calming and contemporary palette.
+Opt for a Sage Green tone that has lighter undertones for a brighter look or one that’s a little more grey for a modern choice.

 4. Light Grey

-When it comes to house colours, light grey is great for adding a bit of life to your exterior walls without going too crazy.
+Light grey is great for adding a bit of life to your exterior walls without going too crazy when it comes to house colours.
 It’s not too out of the ordinary, but it’s different enough to be noticeable.
 Light grey is also very fashionable at the moment, making it ideal for a stylish house.

 In terms of fixtures, you have a wide range of choices.
-A darker grey can be very complimentary, whilst a splash of colour on your door will bring your home to life.
+A darker grey can be very complimentary, whilst a splash of colour as an accent colour on your front door will bring your home to life.
 Play around with ideas to see what works for your home.

 5. Soft Lavender

 Add some colour to your home with soft lavender.
-This is definitely more of a unique option and it’s ideal for summery, ocean-side spots.
 Choose a powdery, light option for a beautiful exterior.
+A soft Lavender colour scheme is definitely more of a unique choice, and it’s ideal for summery, ocean-side spots.

-Lavender homes work especially well if you have a front garden.
+Lavender homes work incredibly well if you have a front garden.
 Fill it with bright green grass and a few purple and white plants for a welcoming entrance.